athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 <aside class="blog-content__note">I won't dive into the history, for this I recommend the blog post <a class="blog-content__link" href="https://corfield.org/blog/2018/04/18/all-the-paths/" rel="noopener noreferrer">All the Paths</a> by Sean Corfield.</aside>

 The first point is that you will choose between _one_ of the three tools (`clj`, `lein`, or `boot`) for your project.
 You don't use more than one.
 Just like you wouldn't use both `boot` and `lein`, you won't use both `clj` and `boot` or `clj` and `lein`.
-Furthermore, none of these tools should conflict with the other.
+Furthermore, none of these tools should conflict with one another.

 <aside class="blog-content__note">Now, when I said that you don't actually combine more than one of these tools, this is not 100% true.
-Take for example the fact that the "build" story for <code class="gatsby-code-text">clj</code> is not as "easy" as <code class="gatsby-code-text">lein</code> which has led to examples of <a class="blog-content__link" href="https://github.com/oakes/full-stack-clj-example" rel="noopener noreferrer">clj calling to lein</a> just for the production builds of ones apps</aside>
+Take for example the fact that the "build" story for <code class="gatsby-code-text">clj</code> is not as "easy" as <code class="gatsby-code-text">lein</code> which has led to examples of <a class="blog-content__link" href="https://github.com/oakes/full-stack-clj-example" rel="noopener noreferrer">clj calling to lein</a> just for the production builds of ones apps.
+As of the latest update though, I have not found a need to do this for any of my Clojure or ClojureScript apps.</aside>

 If you're curious which to choose, I think it's obvious that I would suggest `clj`.
 The reason I like `clj` is because the tool is simple _and_ easy to use.
 You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing if you had to.
 The same (subjectively of course) cannot be said for `lein` or `boot`.